 “Samsung has a higher flexibility in supplying SSDs compared to the other suppliers because it has a higher share of in-house components for its storage products,” it said.

 “Samsung’s products are expected to account for more than 50 percent of enterprise SSDs (in terms of bits) shipped to data centers in North America in 3Q21.
 This dominance will likely further Samsung’s ability to dictate market prices going forward,” TrendForce said.

-It said Intel’s market share may decrease in the enterprise SSD sector since the US has been dealing with a shortage of power management integrated circuits.
+It said Intel’s market share may decrease in the enterprise SSD sector since the US has been dealing with a power management integrated circuits shortage.

 “Regarding other suppliers, including Kioxia and SK hynix, although they have been able to raise their market shares due to the gradual adoption of their products by clients, they are unlikely to catch up to Samsung for the time being,” the market researcher said.

 Meanwhile, for client SSD contract prices, it predicted a 3-8 percent quarter-on-quarter increase in the third quarter, citing strong demand for notebook computers.